Updated: 02/08/20 | February 8th, 2020

 If you’re looking for more places to stay, here for my favorite hostels in Stockholm.

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it, as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are:

 Looking for the best companies to save money with?

 Check out my resource page for the best companies to use when you travel!
 I list all the ones I use to save money when I travel — and I think they will help you too!

-Check out my in-depth destination guide to Stockholm with more tips on what to see and do, costs, ways to save, and much, much more!
+Check out my in-depth Stockholm travel guide for more ways to save money, costs, tips on what to see and do, suggested itineraries, reading, packing lists, and much, much more!